AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/raw_audio_data_ios.md

 - Get raw audio frames.
 - Process the raw frames and return to the SDK.

 ### API call sequence

-The following figure shows how to implement the raw audio data function in your project:
+The following figure shows the call sequence you need to implement in your app for raw audio data:

 ![](https://web-cdn.agora.io/docs-files/1618545452564)